×

 A bacterial infection typically requires antibiotics for treatment, while a fungal lung infection is treated with antifungal medications like ketoconazole or voriconazole.

 Antibiotics won’t work on viruses.
 In most cases, you have to wait until your body fights off the infection on its own.
-At the same time, you can help your body fight infection and make you more comfortable with the following home care remedies:
+At the same time, you can help your body fight infection and make yourself more comfortable with the following home care remedies:

 • Take acetaminophen or ibuprofen to reduce fever